AlexisZamara/HardModeRevamp/README.md

 - enchanted items obtained from fishing have an 87.5% chance of having a curse
 - enchanted items obtained from end city chests have a 5% chance of having a curse
 - phantom membranes now generate in loot chests in The End dimension (0-6)

-#### Gameplay Changes
-- creeper explosions always cause blocks placed by a player to drop when destroyed
-  - the dropped items may still be destroyed by a different creeper explosion
-- night can no longer be skipped
-- respawning at a bed now spawns the player on the surface within a 128-block radius around the bed's location

 #### Passive Mob Changes
 - piglin bartering table replaced